crustio/crust-wiki/docs/merchantGuidance.md

 ![splorer](assets/merchant/splorer.png)

 2. **For any files (including unexpired files, settlement can also be carried out.
-Tips and basic fees will be distributed nodes in proportion to the storage duration)**, sending the`claimReward` transaction in [Apps](https://apps.crust.network/?rpc=wss%3A%2F%2Fapi. crust.network%2F#/extrinsics) to settle order rewards：
+Tips and basic fees will be distributed according to the proportion of the storage time to the total order time)**, sending the`claimReward` transaction in [Apps](https://apps.crust.network/?rpc=wss%3A%2F%2Fapi. crust.network%2F#/extrinsics) to settle order rewards：

 ![claimReward](assets/merchant/calculate.png)